Increasing subsequences of linear size in random permutations and the Robinson-Schensted tableaux of permutons: Proofs of the results in Sections and

 We can sum up these observations with our notation: for any $0\leq i\leq i'\leq n$, $0\leq j\leq j'\leq n$ and $k\in\N^*$, the number of edges labeled $k$ on any up-right path from $(i,j)$ to $(i',j')$ is equal to $\lambda^\sigma_k(i',j')-\lambda^\sigma_k(i,j)$.

-In the previous algorithm, labels on the north and east sides of the grid read $Q(\sigma)$ and $P(\sigma)$.
-Since Robinson-Schensted's correspondence is bijective, it is possible to retrieve the permutation and the labels on the whole grid from these north and east labels.
+In the previous algorithm, labels on the north and east sides of the grid read $Q(\sigma)$ and $P(\sigma)$, in the sense that the label of the $i$-th top edge (from the left) indicates which row of $Q(\sigma)$ contains the letter $i$, and the label of the $j$-th right edge (from the bottom) indicates which row of $P(\sigma)$ contains the letter $j$.
+Since Robinson--Schensted's correspondence is bijective, it is possible to retrieve the permutation and the labels on the whole grid from these north and east labels.
 This is done with the following edge rules, which we will refer to as \textit{Fomin's inverse local rules}: \begin{itemize} \item if $N(c)=E(c)=0$, then $S(c)=W(c)=0$; \item if $N(c)=E(c)>0$ then $S(c)=W(c)=N(c)-1$; \item if $N(c) \neq E(c)$ then $S(c)=N(c)$ and $W(c)=E(c)$; \end{itemize} see \Cref{fig_Fomin_rules}.
 This recursively reconstructs the labels on all edges of the grid, and permutation points are exactly in the cells with south/west labels $0$ and north/east labels $1$.

 Let us introduce some formalism related to these rules.
 We shall study finite words on nonnegative integer letters, representing sequences of labels on vertical or horizontal lines of rectangular grids.
-For instance if the edges of a rectangular grid $\lb i,i'\rb\times\lb j,j'\rb$ are labeled with integers then the associated top-word is the "right-to-left" sequence of labels from $(i',j')$ to $(i,j')$.
-Similarly the associated right-word is the "top-to-bottom" sequence of labels from $(i',j')$ to $(i',j)$.
+For instance if the edges of a rectangular grid $\lb i,i'\rb\times\lb j,j'\rb$ are labeled with integers then the associated top-word is the ``right-to-left'' sequence of labels from $(i',j')$ to $(i,j')$.
+Similarly the associated right-word is the ``top-to-bottom'' sequence of labels from $(i',j')$ to $(i',j)$.
 Associated bottom- and left-words are defined analogously.
 For example on \Cref{fig_Fomin_rep} the highlighted rectangle yields top-word $3\,2\,2\,1$, right-word $3\,2\,2$, bottom-word $1\,0\,1\,0$ and left-word $0\,0\,1$.

 Fomin's inverse rules can be interpreted as a map $\Fom =\left( \Fom_\bot ,\, \Fom_\lef \right)$ with input a pair of top- and right-words and output a pair of bottom- and left-words.
 In the previous example: $\Fom(3\,2\,2\,1 , 3\,2\,2) = (1\,0\,1\,0 , 0\,0\,1)$.
 Notice that the symmetry of Fomin's inverse local rules implies the following property of $\Fom$: